pros and cons of employee monitoring

 Informed decision-making

-Most monitoring software will present real-time employee performance data via a series of impactful reports.
+Most monitoring software will present real-time employee performance data via impactful reports.
 Others provide real-time updates on a dashboard.
 These features allow management to see and assess trends in employee productivity.
-This allows them to make informed decisions for the good of the company.
+That way, managers can make informed decisions for the good of the company.

 Two employees discuss trends in employee productivity